 Will Franklin University Switzerland be able to extend the application deadline since my high school/college is closed?

 Yes, we accept applications on a rolling basis and the Committee is showing flexibility with regards to deadlines.
-For Fall 2021 we are accepting applications through June 1st, so you may submit the basic online application form by then and any missing/official transcripts at a later date.
+For fall 2022 we are accepting applications through June 1st, so you may submit the basic online application form by then and any missing/official transcripts at a later date.
 Please email firstname.lastname@example.org if you have specific questions or requests pertaining to your individual situation.

 Can I still meet with an admissions counselor?

 Our admission counselors are still working and are available to answer your questions.
-We are hosting virtual information sessions for prospective students throughout April and will add additional dates as needed.
+We are hosting virtual information sessions for prospective students throughout the year and will add additional dates as needed.
 You are welcome to schedule an individual virtual meeting by phone, Zoom, or Skype with your admissions counselor.
-We hope to be back on the road this fall and we will share our travel on our website.

 Can I come to campus and do a self-guided tour?